afrozenpeach/CSharp_MARC/README.txt

 2011-09-12.2 Changes:
 Apparently not even Library of Congress MARCXML records follow the XSD specification.
 I've removed the requirement that records validate before being added.
+No longer ordering the tags when importing a MARCXML record.

 2011-09-12.1 Changes: